orokidd/study-archive/study54-prototype-es5es6/test.md

-Yes!
 When using ES6 class syntax, methods inside a class are automatically added to the prototype of the class, meaning you don't need to explicitly use
 `ClassName.prototype.methodName = function () {}`

-How Prototype Works in ES5 (Old Way)
+### How Prototype Works in ES5 (Old Way)
 Before ES6 classes, we had to manually assign methods to the prototype:

 ```javascript